NinjaPerson24119/Drone-Tracking-Simulator/README.md

 It's deployed in the same region as the Render.com instances, so the latency is pretty low.

 Because GCP throttles IO operations relative to the disk size of the instance, I had to batch all my simulator inserts into a single transaction.
-This probably wouldn't happen if there were multiple physical devices, unless a central queue was used, but the insertion pattern would be a bit unpredictable.
+This would likely happen if there were multiple physical devices, unless a central queue was used, but the insertion pattern would be a bit unpredictable.
 I think this would be a larger issue at scale.

 Unfortunately, GCP doesn't support TimescaleDB on a managed instance, so I didn't try it out.
 I think it would've been useful if I spent some time spinning up a VM instead.
+Maybe it would even fix my query latency issues.

 ## Optimizations / Scaling considerations
 - Simulator is decoupled from the websocket server to allow for testing INSERT load